ericgio/react-bootstrap-typeahead/docs/Usage.md

 ```

 ### Controlled vs. Uncontrolled
-Like an `input`, the component can be [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components) or [uncontrolled](https://facebook.github.io/react/docs/forms.html#uncontrolled-components).
+Similar to other form elements, the typeahead can be [controlled](https://facebook.github.io/react/docs/forms.html#controlled-components) or [uncontrolled](https://facebook.github.io/react/docs/forms.html#uncontrolled-components).
 Use the `selected` prop to control it via the parent, or `defaultSelected` to optionally set defaults and then allow the component to control itself.
+Note that the *selections* can be controlled, not the input value.

 #### Controlled (Recommended)
 ```jsx